Royal Eye Hospital: After the NHS

 During the reorganisation of the NHS in 1974, the REH was reallocated to the St Thomas' Hospital Group.
 After the provision of Ophthalmic medicine had taken in-house by St Thomas' Hospital, such services were stopped at the St George's Circus site.
-The building was used by local Area Health Authorities before being left derelict and then demolished.
+The building was used by local area health authorities before being left derelict and then demolished.
 The site is now occupied by McLaren House, which is one of hall of residences for students at London South Bank University.

+Notable staff

+At least two matrons trained at The London Hospital in Whitechapel under Matron Eva Luckes: